-Create, edit, and delete rules · Cloudflare Firewall Rules docs
+Create, edit, and delete rules

 The Expression Editor is a text-only interface that supports advanced features, such as grouping symbols and functions for transforming and validating values:

-Both interfaces are available in the Create Firewall Rule page.
+Both interfaces are available in the Create firewall rule page.
 This article focuses on using the Expression Builder.
-For more on using the advanced Expression Editor, see Edit rule expressions.
+For more on using the advanced Expression Editor, refer to Edit rule expressions .

 Create a firewall rule